-- defines our planning analysis area, - presents the mission, policies and mandates affecting the development of the plan, - identifies other conservation plans we used as references,

-- lists the purposes for which the Refuge was established and its land acquisition history, - clarifies the vision and goals that drive Refuge management, - describes our planning process and its compliance with NEPA regulations, and, - identifies public and partner issues or concerns that surfaced as we developed the plan.
+- defines our planning analysis area; - presents the mission, policies, and mandates affecting the development of the plan; - identifies other conservation plans we used as references; - lists the purposes for which the refuge was established and its land acquisition history; - clarifies the vision and goals that drive refuge management; - describes our planning process and its compliance with NEPA regulations; and - identifies public and partner issues or concerns that surfaced as we developed the plan.

-Chapter 2, "Alternatives Considered, Including the Service-Preferred Alternative," presents three management alternatives and their objectives and strategies for meeting Refuge goals and addressing public and partner issues.
+Chapter 2, "Alternatives Considered, Including the Service-preferred Alternative," presents three management alternatives and their objectives and strategies for meeting refuge goals and addressing public and partner issues.
 It also describes the activities that we expect to occur regardless of the alternative selected for the final CCP.
-The range of alternatives includes continuing our present management of the Refuge unchanged, increasing habitat management and species monitoring activities while increasing visitor services on Martha's Vineyard, and managing for focal species in priority habitat types, while moderately increasing visitor services on Martha's Vineyard.
-We also include the results of our wilderness review in this chapter.
+The range of alternatives includes continuing our present management of the refuge unchanged, striking a balance between wildlife management and visitor use, and enhancing wildlife management.

-Chapter 3, "Affected Environment," describes the physical, biological, and human environments of the Refuge.
+Chapter 3, "Affected Environment," describes the physical, biological, and human environments of the refuge.

 Chapter 4, "Environmental Consequences," assesses the environmental consequences of implementing each of three management alternatives.
-It predicts the foreseeable benefits and consequences affecting the socioeconomic, physical, cultural, and biological environments described in Chapter 3.
+It predicts the foreseeable benefits and consequences affecting the socioeconomic, physical, cultural, and biological environments described in chapter 3.

 Chapter 5, "Consultation and Coordination with Others," summarizes how we involved the public and our partners in the planning process.
-Public involvement is vital for the future management of this Refuge and all national wildlife refuges.
+Public involvement is vital for the future management of this refuge and all national wildlife refuges.